mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 - Peer support from parents and children -->

 ## Design stages or flexible design practices

 Surfacing maker types (as per player types) can encourage epistemological pluralism [Papert] or flexible design practices.

+The process of facilitating for emerging learner identities and practices, via the processes and tools explored above, opens up flexibility in the way learners approach the design processes.

 ### Shifts in design practice